jfbarras/slimy-snake/README.md

 Width, speed and direction are shown in the bottom right overlay.

 Press **B** to turn snake into a ball.
 Use numpad +/- to increase/decrease ball size.

+## Improved Features
+Bot can find the best angle for avoidance: the largest sector, the closest angle, that has no collision.
+TODO: What about when snake is fully encircled?

 ## Controls
 Key | Result